-When the element is on, the heater will be consuming power at the selected rate.
-If you pay at the national average electricity rate of $0.12 per kilowatt-hour, you will be paying $0.18 for every hour the element is running at maximum power and about $0.10 per hour at the lowest setting.
+No, running oil heaters isn’t expensive.
+The heater will consume power at the selected rate when the element is on.
+If you pay the national average electricity rate of $0.12 per kilowatt-hour, you will pay $0.18 for every hour if the element runs at maximum power and about $0.10 per hour at the lowest setting.

-It costs the same as running a ceramic resistive heater with the same two power settings.
-Depending on your electricity rate and your power settings, your oil-filled heater can cost anywhere from $0.04 to $0.3 per hour.
+Hence, running an oil heater costs the same as running a ceramic resistive heater with the same two power settings.
+Depending on your electricity rate and power settings, your oil-filled heater can cost anywhere from $0.04 to $0.3 per hour.

-Secondly, oil heaters, have additional security features like built-in timers and tip-over protection, among others, which ensure the appliance is safe, even when left unattended overnight.
+- Oil heaters have additional security features like built-in timers and tip-over protection, which ensure the appliance is safe, even when left unattended overnight.

-Thirdly, the oil heaters have no moving parts, meaning there is no noise from the appliance that can interrupt your sleep.
-As such, they are less likely to cause you any trouble as you sleep, meaning you can leave them overnight.
+- The oil heaters have no moving parts, meaning there is no noise from the appliance that can interrupt your sleep.
+As such, they are less likely to cause trouble as you sleep, meaning you can leave them overnight.

-Fourthly, the internal pressure of the oil stays constant since oil has a high boiling point.
-Therefore, the oil heaters can handle quite high temperatures for an extended period like overnight.
+- The internal pressure of the oil stays constant since the oil has a high boiling point.
+Therefore, oil heaters can handle relatively high temperatures for an extended period, like overnight.

-Next, the hot body does not get glowing red like infrared heaters, meaning it is safe to anything close to it.
-They are not temperamental, and any modern heater worth its salt has safety shut-off switches in-case it falls over or gets too hot.
+- The hot body does not get glowing red like infrared heaters, meaning it is safe to do anything close to it.
+They are not temperamental, and any modern heater worth its salt has safety shut-off switches in case it falls over or gets too hot.

-Also, the thermostat monitors the temperature of the oil, not that of the room.
-This means the device will relay the signal to switch off the power when the oil reaches the targeted temperature and will switch back on when the temperature falls below the cut-in temperature.
+- The thermostat monitors the temperature of the oil, not that of the room.
+This means the device will relay the signal to switch off the power when the oil reaches the targeted temperature and switch back on when the temperature falls below the cut-in temperature.

 Do Oil Heaters Catch Fire?

 Of course, oil heaters can catch fire.
 This happens if the thermal fuses fail to shut off the appliance as they should, causing it to overheat and explode.
-The result is fire, property damage and if not controlled early, death.
+If not controlled early, fire, property damage, and death result.